Saudi restoration commemorates pact of princes, clerics

 Senior clerics and big religious institutions are lavishly financed by the state, spreading Abd al-Wahhab's message across the world.

-The clerics describe their movement as "reformist", and those reforms will also be memorialised in a large exhibit in restored Diriyah.
+The clerics describe their movement as "reformist", and those reforms will also be memorialized in a large exhibit in restored Diriyah.

 "It's not only a local reform movement.
 This is for the Muslim countries.
 The reform movement is to free people in their faith.
 To make people more than they are," said the historian, Moghanam.